 Other Uses:

-The matrix of Pit tag codes, 1’s and 0’s produced by the trace summary are the input data for Cormac Jolly Seber survival analysis.
+The matrix of PIT tag codes, 1’s and 0’s produced by the trace summary are the input data for Cormac Jolly Seber survival analysis.
 Additional work is likely required to match the input format required by a particular software package such as SURPH.
 Travel time is also extremely easily calculated using the same structure as the trace query but including observation times rather than just detection/no detection.
 Basic fallback detection is also possible, the most obvious example being observations of the same fish ascending two different ladders at the same dam (only applicable in the lower Columbia).
 If the difference between the

 First and last observations at a site is greater than 24 hours it is also a strong indication that the fish may have fallen back and then re-ascended the same ladder.
 This is a basic methodology and will fail to detect fish that rapidly re-ascend the ladder, or misinterpret fish that “camp out”, remaining in the ladder for more than the usual passage time and then resume climbing the ladder and leave.
 The number of antennas and their arrangement should also be considered in using the methods described to detect fallback.